csachs/luaimageembed/README.md

 # luaimageembed

-LuaTeX using LaTeX package to embed images directly as Base64 encoded versions of theirselves into the document.
+LuaTeX package to embed images directly as base64-encoded versions of themselves into the document.
+This can be useful, e.g. to package a document with images into a single TeX file, or with automatically generated graphics.

 The image files will be decoded, written to a temporary directory, and cleaned up afterwards.

-Warning: Alpha quality!
-No warranty!
+Use at your own risk.

+## Commands

+Three commands are wrapped to allow for use with base64-encoded images:

+- `\includegraphicsembedded` (`\includegraphics`)
+- `\pgfdeclareimageembedded` (`\pgfdeclareimage`)
+- `\pgfimageembedded` (`\pgfimage`)

+Each takes the base64-encoded image data instead of the filename; see the example below.
+Supported are `png`, `jpg`, `jb2` and `pdf` images.

 ## Example